 Create your first Midnight contract

-In this tutorial, you'll write your first Compact smart contract, deploy it to the Preprod test network and write a Hello World message to the blockchain using privacy-preserving logic.
+In this tutorial, you'll write your first Compact smart contract, deploy it to a local test network and write a Hello World message to the blockchain using privacy-preserving logic.

 By the end of this tutorial, you'll: